jliszka/jliszka.github.com/_drafts/climbing-the-probability-distribution-ladder.md

 }
 {% endhighlight %}

-This is a lot easier to look at than its probability density function for {%m%}k{%em%} degrees of freedom:
+Its probability density function is a lot easier to understand, though:

 {% math %}
 f_k(x) = \frac{x^{(k/2)-1}e^{-x/2}}{2^{k/2}\Gamma(\frac{k}{2})}
 {% endmath %}

-Gross.
+Just kidding!
+This is gross.
 I'm not going to even get into what {%m%}\Gamma{%em%} is.

 OK here's what it looks like for different degrees of freedom: